-- SCL-8.
-The Coalition shall conduct ground disturbance activities outside of the reproductive period, April 1-June 30 (or as determined by a qualified botanist), when within 300 feet of individual Sclerocatus plants and/or populations. - SCL-9.
+- SCL-11.
+All conservations measures listed for suitable habitat areas and Core Conservation Area habitat shall also apply to occupied habitat areas. - SCL-12.
+The Coalition shall conduct ground disturbance activities outside of the reproductive period, April 1-June 30 (or as determined by a qualified botanist), when within 300 feet of individual Sclerocatus plants and/or populations. - SCL-13.
 The Coalition shall have a qualified biologist flag Sclerocactus avoidance areas (within 25 feet of disturbance edge).
-Flagging shall be immediately removed following construction activity. - SCL-10.
+Flagging shall be immediately removed following construction activity. - SCL-14.
 The Coalition shall obey a 15-mile-per-hour speed limit on dirt roads within occupied Sclerocactus habitat during construction in order to reduce fugitive dust during the time of the year when Sclerocactus species, pollinators, and associated habitat are most vulnerable to dust related impacts (March 1-August 31).
-Speed limit signs shall be posted in restricted areas for project personnel and signing shall be posted to limit off-road travel in sensitive areas. - SCL-11.
-The Coalition shall use only water (i.e., no chemicals, reclaimed production water, oil field brine) for dust abatement within occupied habitat during construction. - SCL-12.
-The Coalition shall have a qualified botanist on site during construction to monitor the surface disturbance activity and assist with implementation of applicable conservation measures. - SCL-13.
-If new surface disturbance occurs within occupied habitat, the Coalition shall contribute to the Sclerocactus Conservation Fund.
+Speed limit signs shall be posted in restricted areas for project personnel and signing shall be posted to limit off-road travel in sensitive areas. - SCL-15.
+The Coalition shall use only water (i.e., no chemicals, reclaimed production water, oil field brine) for dust abatement within occupied habitat during construction. - SCL-16.
+The Coalition shall have a qualified botanist on site during construction to monitor the surface disturbance activity and assist with implementation of applicable conservation measures. - SCL-17.
+If new surface disturbance occurs within occupied habitat, the Coalition shall either implement ecological restoration activities to be developed in consultation with and with the agreement of USFWS or may contribute to the Sclerocactus Conservation Fund.
 Proof of payment shall be provided to the action agency prior to construction.
-The payment shall be calculated based on acres of disturbance using the USFWS "2016 Ecological Restoration Mitigation Calculation Guidelines for impacts to Sclerocactus wetlandicus and Sclerocactus brevispinus Habitat."
+The payment shall be calculated based on acres of disturbance using the USFWS "2014 Ecological Restoration Mitigation Calculation Guidelines for impacts to Sclerocactus wetlandicus and Sclerocactus brevispinus Habitat."
 Funds shall be paid to: